hmrc/customs-movements-frontend/README.md

 `betaBanner = [enabled/disabled]` - When enabled, all pages in the service have BETA banner.

-`tdrUnauthorisedMessage = [enabled/disabled]` - When enabled, the unauthorised error page will display TDR specific content.

 ### Allow lists
 This service has two configurable allow lists that follow the standard behaviour of it list is empty then everyone is allowed, if it is populated with one or more values then only those values are allowed: